dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

 ## Hosts

-The host is the debugger or program the command and the infrastructure runs.
-The goal is to allow the same code for a command to run under different programs like the dotnet-dump REPL, the lldb and Windows debuggers.
+The host is the debugger or program the command and the infrastructure runs on.
+The goal is to allow the same code for a command to run under different programs like the dotnet-dump REPL, lldb and Windows debuggers.
 Under Visual Studio the host will be a VS extension package.

 #### IHost